Skip to content

 Final thoughts

 Blox Fruits PvP rewards practice over equipment.
-A skilled Tiger user beats a casual Kitsune user 8 times out of 10 because combo execution, dodge timing, and matchup awareness compound in a way that flat damage doesn't.
-Spend an hour in 1v1 friendly mode every time you pick up a new loadout before taking it to ranked bounty hunts.
+A skilled Tiger player beats a casual Kitsune player 8 times out of 10 because combo execution, dodge timing, and matchup awareness compound in ways that flat damage stats just don't.
+Spend an hour in 1v1 friendly mode every time you pick up a new loadout before taking it into actual bounty hunts.
+That hour saves you several frustrating losses.

-Once you've internalized these combos and counters, the next progression step is hunting top-tier bounty targets in Second Sea.
-Pair this guide with the [Bounty Hunting Strategy](#) and the Trading Values guide to know which loadouts to invest in.
+Once you've internalized these combos and counters, the natural next step is hunting top-tier bounty targets in Second Sea.
+Pair this guide with the Bounty Hunting Strategy and the Trading Values guide to figure out which loadouts are actually worth investing in.

 Key Takeaways